oomph-ac/api/README.md

 that wish to use the Oomph proxy.
 This will be replacing the authentication server, which would end up being a hassle to maintain.
 The reasons this API is public is

-1. To make an open-source project that [I](https://www.github.com/ethaniccc) am able to put on my porfolio.
+1. To make an open-source project that [I](https://www.github.com/ethaniccc) am able to put on my portfolio.
 2. To ensure that Oomph's authentication is not secure only through obscurity.

 ## Exploit/Bug Finds